2100 accredited US Universities for Graduate Programs. 400+ specializations.

 700+ Graduate scholarships totaling $3.5 mm

-Best Universities offering graduate programs in Museum, Museology and Curatorial Studies
+Top Masters Programs in Museum, Museology and Curatorial Studies

 Masters degrees in Museum and Curatorial Studies help the students to develop the skills needed to successfully select and arrange a collection of significant artifacts.
 A Masters in Museum and Curatorial Studies set up the students perfectly for a career in the arts, history, or design.
 Many courses give the students a chance to take part in a work placement or an internship with a cultural institution, allowing them to develop valuable, real-world experience of the area.

-Master of Liberal Arts (ALM) in Museum Studies
+Master of Liberal Arts (ALM) in Museum Studies - Harvard Extension School

-- Research assistantships: 864
+- Research Assistantships: 864

-- Teaching assistantships: 1388
+- Teaching Assistantships: 1388

 - Financial Aid: